sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 </pre>
 <br>
 <h3>7.3 Create classes file</h3>
-Please create <b>classes.txt</b> file containing all classe under of your project folder.<br>
+Please create <b>classes.txt</b> file containing all classes under your project folder.<br>
 <pre>
 ./projects/Japanese_Signals/classes.txt
 </pre>
 This can be used to create YOLO annotation files.<br>
-In case of this project, it will be the following.<br>
+In this case, it will be the following.<br>
 <pre>
 Pedestrian_Signal_Blue
 Pedestrian_Signal_Red